eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

 math: yes
 ---

+This post is about how I realized I have ADHD, what my symptoms were, and how I fixed it with Bupropion.

-Let me prefix this by saying that none of this is medical advice, I'm just an autistic man with a lot of free time.
+Let me prefix this by saying that none of this is medical advice: I'm just an autistic software engineer with a lot of free time.
 If you have mental health problems, for the love of God just talk to a psychiatrist.
 I promise it's not bad.
-I am extremely pro-psychiatry and I fully support the pharmaceutical industry.
+Psychiatry is good, antidepressants aren't happy pills that zombify you, and the pharmaceutical industry has saved countless lives.
 That aside, let's begin.

 # An Epiphany